 - In a small microwave-safe bowl, whisk the milk and egg together.
 Microwave the liquid just briefly to take the chill off.
 You don't want the liquid to become warm or hot - just room temperature!

-- In the bowl of a stand mixer, add in the flour, instant mashed potato flakes, sugar, instant yeast, salt and 4 tablespoons of softened butter.
-Using a spatula or wooden spoon, mix these ingredients together until combined.
+- In the bowl of a stand mixer, add in the flour, instant mashed potato flakes, sugar, instant yeast, salt and 4 tablespoons of softened butter pieces.
+Using a wooden spoon or your clean hands, mix these ingredients together until combined.
 Pour the egg/milk mixture over the dry ingredients in your mixing bowl.
 Mix again until just incorporated.

 - Connect your mixing bowl to your stand mixer and use the dough hook.
 Allow the machine to knead the dough for 8 minutes.
 If kneading the dough by hand, simply knead it for the same amount of time.
-Transfer the dough to a clean, lightly-buttered bowl.
+If the dough seems slightly dry, sprinkle 1/2 teaspoon of milk over the dough and knead briefly until the liquid is incorporated.
+Transfer the dough to a clean, generously-buttered bowl.
+Turn the dough over several times within the bowl so that all sides are lightly buttered.
 Cover the bowl with a clean, dry kitchen towel and set it in a draft-free place where it can rest and rise for 1.5 hours.
 Note: the dough won't actually start to rise until the final 30 minutes.